 Extend your “SAVINGS”: Warranties can save you from any defect or damage.
 It is always advised to make a purchase of extended warranty as it always benefits the users of new cars.

-Go for Safety Features: Blessing new cars with robust music systems, decorating them with wheel External link, etc. throws the necessary safety features out of the mind.
+Go for Safety Features: Blessing new cars with robust music systems, decorating them with wheel lights, etc. throws the necessary safety features out of the mind.
 Buy a car and invest on essential safety features such as airbags, anti-lock braking system, electronic brakeforce distribution system, etc.

-You are about to start the External link and zoom home in your new car.
+You are about to start the engine and zoom home in your new car.
 But make sure to undertake an inspection before leaving the car showroom.

 Ensure everything works: Ask the dealer or the salesperson to give you a demo of every feature and functionality of your new car.
 This way you can ensure that everything works fine.